Cassianky/taskManager/README.md

 # taskManager

+## Description
+A simple SpringBoot web application to perform certain tasks with an user interface.
+Login features are implemented as well.
+This is for Doctoranywhere's software engineer intern technical assessment.

 ## taskManager features
 * GET /tasks : Get a list of all tasks
 * POST /tasks : Create a new task